Faculty Position in

 Mathematics Department Contact Information:

-The University of Oklahoma (OU) is a Carnegie-R1 comprehensive public research university known for excellence in teaching, research, and community engagement, serving the educational, cultural, economic and health-care needs of the state, region, and nation from three campuses: Norman, Health Sciences Center in Oklahoma City and the Schusterman Center in Tulsa.
-OU enrolls over 30,000 students and has more than 2700 full-time faculty members in 21 colleges.
+The University of Oklahoma (OU) is a Carnegie-RU/VH public research university known for excellence in teaching, research, and community engagement, serving the educational, cultural, economic and healthcare needs of the state, region, and nation from three campuses: Norman, Health Sciences Center in Oklahoma City, and Tulsa Schusterman Center.
+OU enrolls over 30,000 students and has more than 2,700 full-time faculty members in 21 colleges.

-In 2014, OU became the first public institution ever to rank #1 nationally in the recruitment of National Merit Scholars, with 311 scholars.
+Last year we enrolled more National Merit Scholars than any other institution, public or private.
 The 277-acre Research Campus in Norman was named the No.1 research campus in the nation by the Association of Research Parks in 2013.
 Norman is a culturally rich and vibrant town located just outside Oklahoma City.
 With outstanding schools, amenities, and a low cost of living, Norman is a perennial contender on the “Best Places to Live” rankings.
 Visit soonerway.ou.edu for more information.